 Journals are the most resilient long-tail category on KDP.
-They sell year-round, never go out of style, and a properly themed journal can earn royalties for a decade with zero maintenance.
-The reason new publishers fail is they treat journals like templates: same lined pages, same cover, same generic title across 50 books.
-KDP de-prioritizes those listings now.
-This guide is the 2026 specification stack for publishing journals and planners that actually rank, sell, and survive Amazon's duplicate-template filter.
+A properly themed journal can earn royalties for a decade with zero maintenance, ships year-round, and never goes out of style.
+The reason most new publishers fail is they treat journals like templates: same lined pages, same generic cover, same word-salad title across 50 books.
+KDP's duplicate-template filter caught that strategy in 2022 and the algorithm now de-prioritizes lazy listings.
+This guide is the 2026 specification stack for publishing journals and planners that rank, sell, and survive: the low-content rules, the interior layouts, the page-count economics, the pricing tiers, the niche selection, and the launch sequence that compounds revenue.

-The eight-step publishing flow from concept to live listing:
+The eight-step flow from concept to live listing:

-- Pick the niche and format - decide if it is a journal, planner, notebook, or logbook
+- Pick the niche and format - journal, planner, notebook, or logbook

-- Choose the interior layout - lined, dot grid, blank, undated planner, or themed
+- Choose the interior layout - lined, dot grid, blank, undated planner, or guided

 - Build the interior PDF at the right trim size, page count, and prompt density

-- Upload to KDP as a paperback, enter title, description, keywords, categories
+- Upload to KDP as a paperback or hardcover, fill metadata and categories

-- Order a proof before promoting (especially for paper feel)
+- Order a proof before promoting (paper feel matters for journals)

 - Launch a series instead of a single title for compounding revenue